What are the benefits to students?

 How is the competition organised?

-Fixtures are to be played on a home and away basis in regional leagues of approximately 10-12 teams.
-There will then be a National Play-Off process to determine overall winners at the end of the regular season.
+Fixtures are to be played on a home and away basis in regional leagues of approximately 8-10 teams.
+Teams will also have the option to opt into the cup competition alongside the league campaign.
 The exact format will be determined once the number of teams is known.

 How do you register for next season?

-To register for the 2020/21 season, please complete the Application Form to enter teams in the EFL Education & Community Alliance.
+To register for the 2021/22 season, please complete the Application Form to enter teams in the EFL Community & Education Football Alliance.
 You can download the form here.